jmarkman/MakeChangeBot-BabelStreet/planning.md

 Will enforce arbitrary limitation of being unable to make change from values greater than $9.99 due to time constraints.

+Update (2/23): I was thinking about it on the 21st and decided on the 22nd that it'd be best to limit the dollar cash value due to the project's time limit

 ### Retrieve Previous Change Making Operations

 Given a text message via Slack in the form `Receipt# xxxxxxx` where the `x` characters form some kind of identifier for a "make change" operation, retrieve the calculation from a database.